 This is a medium to large deciduous tree with reddish autumn colours.
-Flowers are cream to pale yellow and open in September to November.
+Flowers are cream to pale yellow, slightly scented and open in September to November.
 The fruit are small, 4-winged and a greenish brown colour, ripening to yellowish brown and drying to a honey-brown.
-This is a popular shade tree, surprisingly drought and frost resistant and fast growing, reaching 4-6 m in three years.
-Plant it 4 meters from buildings and pools.
-The gum has interesting antibiotic properties.
+They stay on the tree for a long time.
+The fruit is poisonous and results in hiccups.
+A popular shade tree, surprisingly drought and frost resistant and fast growing, reaching 4-6 m in three years.
+The gum has interesting antibiotic properties and is applied to sores.
 It is non-toxic, elastic, producing a non-cracking varnish.
-Ornaments, cattle troughs and grain mortars are made from the wood.
-A dark, rich brown dye is extracted from the roots.
+Ornaments, cattle troughs and grain mortars are made from the wood, which is yellow, tough and easily worked.
+It is also used as fire wood.
+A dark, rich brown dye is extracted from the roots which is used when tanning hides.
 The dried fruits also work well in flower arrangements and are eaten by pied barbets.
 It has non-aggressive roots and attracts birds.
 It is the larval host plant for several butterflies like Liordes Hairtail, Red -tab Policeman, Two-pip Policeman and the Orange-barred Playboy.
-I just love these butterfly names!
-Quite charming!
+I just love these charming butterfly names!
 It is an ideal tree for wetlands as well as game farms as it is browsed by Kudu, Bushbuck, Eland, Giraffe and Elephant.
 It is often used as a street tree, in large gardens and along rivers.
 There are many medicinal uses.
+Root bark and stem bark are used to treat a cough, infertility, leprosy and VD.
 The bark is taken during labour to ease childbirth, to treat infertility and as an aphrodisiac.
 The leaves are used for coughs and abdominal pains.The roots, which some regard as poisonous are used as a purgative, to treat venereal diseases and as a prophylactic for V.D.
-They are fed to dogs to fatten them up.
+The roots are fed to dogs by the Zulu to fatten them up.

 This small, deciduous tree is frost resistant, drought resistant and fast growing in the sun or semi-shade.
 The pink/mauve flowers open in the summer and they attract birds, bees and many butterfly species.
 It is useful for hedging/screening or containers.
 It is said to have aggressive roots, but I have not observed that.
 It is used to stabilize embankments around dams, streams and rivers.
 It is very useful as a nurse plant to protect other trees in very cold areas, so one would plant 2 trees in the same, large hole.
 Once the frost tender one has grown, the Buddleja salvifolia can be removed.
 It is magical and medicinal and the roots are poisonous and are used in withcraft but the flowers are used as a springtime tonic.
 This tree is an indicator of underground water or streams.
 It is useful on a game farm where it is browsed.
 It is used medicinally as the roots are used to treat coughs and colds and eye infections and colic are treated with a leaf infusion, with only 4 leaves in a cup of hot water.
 A root decoction is used for stomach aches and upsets, colic diarrhea and flatulence.
 Bark is steeped in hot water over night and is used to treat sores and scratches as well as an eye lotion.
 The fresh or dried leaves are used to make tea, to be enjoyed black with honey.
 Established trees are easily transplanted.
 Flowers can be dried for pot pourri.
 Named for Adam Buddle 1660-1715 an English amateur botanist, vicar and plant collector.
 He created Britain's first herbarium.